 In the above two lucid dreams we can clearly see a major rookie mistake.

-In the first and second dreams, as soon as I thought about the real world and my sleeping body this refocusing of my consciousness woke me up – remember anything you intend or think about can happen and be manifested in a lucid dream so thinking of your physical body snaps your consciousness back to it.
+In the first and second dreams as soon as I thought about the real world and my sleeping body, this refocusing of my consciousness woke me up.

 I covered more on this topic in the article why can’t I control my dreams and reading it may give you additional insight into your problem and possible solutions.

 How to take control of a dream when you know you are dreaming

 Now you may have had similar experiences to mine or may find that you do not wake up and actually remain in the dream but that you are unable to exert any control over it.

 Either way, the fix is the same.

 If you find yourself in a dream and realise that you are dreaming but can’t control it then you simply do not have the correct training in lucid dreaming control.